Feel free to bring to following items to this event.

 The following items are restricted from this event.

-Chairs of any kind (low-profile, recliner, tall, blow-up) or blankets, towels or yoga mats, strollers.
+Chairs of any kind (low-profile, recliner, tall, blow-up) or blankets, towels yoga mats, wagons or strollers.
 Weapons of any kind including pocket knives.
 Anything to smoke of any kind.
 Outside food, beverages, drugs.
 Golf umbrellas.
 Aeroloungers.
 Fireworks and all other projectiles.
 Hula hoops or poi spin balls.
 Pets including emotional support or companion animals.

 The Avett Brothers made mainstream waves with their 2009 major label debut, “I and Love and You,” landing at No. 16 on the Billboard Top 200 while garnering critical acclaim from Rolling Stone, Paste, New York Times, Los Angeles Times, and Time.

 Three years later, in 2012, “The Carpenter” hit No. 4 on the Billboard Top 200 and the group appeared on Jimmy Kimmel Live! twice in a few months' time.
 During their second performance, the Brooklyn Philharmonic joined to pay homage to Brooklyn with "I and Love and You" at Mr. Kimmel's request.